EMPAT94/empat94.github.io/_gs/tutorial.md

 HEALER - Base Class

-With a good leg up on Intelligence and Endurance attributes, Healers take care of their health, and that of others, by topping it off with pre-defined Skills or customized Spells.
+With a good leg up on Intelligence and Endurance attributes, Healers take care of their health, and that of others, by topping it off with pre-defined Skills or customized spells.

 CRAFTSMAN - Base Class